ggenesum/metasploit-scripts/README.md

 start the app the user wanted to start

 pigeon-escalation :
-when the user is away, fake lock windows to fish credentials
+when the user is away, fake lock windows to phish admin credentials